 Be sure to write down any information that was disclosed in the meeting that would be helpful following up.
-The most important information is a definitive answer to your "ask(s)" such as: "Yes/ no I will cosponsor X." Other useful information can be any personal connections that relate to the issues you discussed and jurisdiction-specific information that influence the Member's understanding and support for the issues.
+It is important to document the follow-up information requested, if any, and the person that will send that information and/or thank you email.
+Other useful information can be any personal connections that relate to the issues you discussed, and jurisdiction-specific information that influence the Member's understanding and support for the issues.

-Member of Congress Educational Visit - Evaluation Representative/Senator: Staff person/people you met with: Name: \\\\\\ Title: \\\\\ Does the Representative support any of the following: Abortion Rights YES NO Eliminating Hyde funding restrictions on abortion YES NO Funding for contraceptives YES NO Comprehensive sex education YES NO Was the Member/staff courteous?
+Member of Congress Educational Visit - Evaluation

+Representative/Senator: Staff person/people you met with: Name: Title: Did you discuss any of the following: Abortion Rights - Eliminating I had funding restrictions on shorting.
+YES NO Eliminating Hyde funding restrictions on abortion Funding for contraceptives YES YES NO NO Comprehensive sex education YES NO What specifically did you discuss, related to the above issue areas?
+What other things did you discuss, if anything?
+Was the Member/staff courteous?
 YES NO Was the Member/staff familiar with your organization?
-YES NO Was the Member/staff familiar with the National Black Women's Reproductive Justice Agenda?
-YES NO Are there follow-up materials the office requested?
-YES NO If so, what materials were requested?
-Please list other persons in your group? \\\\\
+YES NO Was the Member/staff familiar with In Our Own Voice?
+YES NO Are there follow-up materials requested?
+YES NO If so, what materials were requested? - Please list Hill Education Day group members: